stjude/RNAIndel/docs/training/README.md

 ### Step 1 (feature calculation)
 Features are calculated for each indel and reported in a tab-delimited file.<br>

-At default, RNAIndel calculates features based on a call set by the built-in caller.
+By default, RNAIndel calculates features based on a call set by the built-in caller.
 ```
 rnaindel feature -i BAM -o OUTPUT_TAB -r REFERENCE -d DATA_DIR [other options]
 ```
-To calculate for your caller's call set, specify the input VCF from your caller by ```-v```.
+To calculate for your caller's call set, specify the input VCF from your caller with ```-v```.
 ```
 rnaindel feature -i BAM -v INPUT_VCF -o OUTPUT_TAB -r REFERENCE -d DATA_DIR [other options]
 ```
-To use your germline indel database for training, specify the database by ```-g```. <br>
+To use your germline indel database for training, specify the database with ```-g```. <br>
-The databse is expected to be a bgzip-compressed VCF file with no missing value in ID field.
+The database is expected to be a bgzip-compressed VCF file with no missing values in the ID field.
 ```
 rnaindel feature -i BAM -o OUTPUT_TAB -r REFERENCE -d DATA_DIR -g YOUR_DB [other options]
 ```